Health Plans and Influencer Marketing: Things to Consider

 Keep in mind the financial incentive for an influencer to participate in a panel, video, etc.

-Rates vary based on their follower counts, popularity and the number of posts they would produce.
+Rates vary based on their follower counts, popularity, and the number of posts they can produce.

-They will want to be paid to post their content and repurpose it in a paid ad campaign (if applicable) as well as any additional usage rights.
+Influencers will want to be paid for posting and repurposing their content in a paid ad campaign (if applicable) as well as for any additional usage rights.

 Influencer Utility

-Determine how will you utilize an influencer’s talents.
+Determine how you will you utilize an influencer’s talents.

 Invite them to star in member educational videos, guest appear in webinars, participate in Q&A panels, or serve as content collaborators to drive awareness and credibility.